Frank-JJ/DMA4MPSoC/README.md

 ## Making PL available to PS

-Reserving the physical memory and making the CNN and AXI DMA blocks availble for PS is achieved using the device tree file: `src/system-user.dtsi`
+Reserving the physical memory and making the CNN and AXI DMA blocks available for PS is achieved using the device tree file: `src/system-user.dtsi`

 ## Deploying on MPSoC